-- 1. Warning-read the Operator's Manual. - 2.
-Cutting/dismemberment hazard of hand, mower blade; entanglement hazard of hand, belt-stay away from moving parts; keep all guards and shields in place. - 3.
-Thrown object hazard-keep bystanders away; pick up debris before mowing; keep the deflector shield lowered. - 4.
-Runover hazard-do not carry passengers; look behind you when moving in reverse. - Tipping hazard-when loading onto a trailer, do not use dual ramps; only use a singular ramp wide enough for the machine; do not use a ramp with a slope greater than 15°; back up the ramp (in reverse) and drive forward off the ramp. - 6.
+- 3. Cutting/dismemberment hazard of the hand, mower blade; entanglement hazard of the hand, belt-stay away from moving parts; keep all guards and shields in place. - Thrown object hazard-keep bystanders away; pick up debris before operating; keep the deflector in place. - Tipping hazard-do not use dual ramps when loading onto a trailer; use 1 ramp wide enough for the machine; use a ramp with a slope less than 15°; back up the ramp when loading the machine and drive forward off the ramp when unloading. - Runover hazard-do not carry passengers; look behind you when mowing in reverse. - 7.
 Tipping hazard-do not use the machine near drop-offs or on slopes greater than 15°; only operate across slopes less than 15°.